 This course correlates biological function and molecular structure.
 Lecture topics and clinical examples illustrate progress from the molecular level through more complex levels of organization and function.
 Major subject areas include chemistry and function of enzymes and other proteins, metabolism of carbohydrates, lipids and amino acids, gene biochemistry and expression, tissue and organ metabolism and regulation, and metabolism in abnormal cells.

 Microscopic Anatomy presents three basic areas of histology: (1) modern concepts of cell biology; (2) organization of cells and extracellular matrix into tissues; and (3) structure-function relationships in organ systems.
-Laboratory sessions utilize a CD-ROM that provides an excellent collection of histological images of tissue sections and electron micrographs.
+Laboratory sessions utilize an excellent collection of histological images of tissue sections and electron micrographs.

 This is an integrated course, combining principles of neuroanatomy, neurophysiology and the clinical neurosciences that are appropriate for medical students entering primary care disciplines.
 It encompasses the anatomy and physiology of neurons in the human nervous system at organ, cellular and molecular levels.
 Lectures cover the synaptic and topographic relations of neurons, the distribution and function of neurotransmitters, the functional organization of the central nervous system, its development and maturation, and its response to aging and damage.
 The in situ relationships of the central nervous system and its coverings are correlated with several diagnostic procedures including magnetic resonance imaging.
 Laboratory sessions include the study of prosected human brain specimens as well as the study of images of transverse sections of brain, brainstem and spinal cord.

 This course presents the basic principles of cell physiology followed by an in-depth examination of the organ systems - muscular, cardiovascular, respiratory, gastrointestinal, renal and endocrine systems.
 Special attention is given to the integrative nature of organ system behavior and to interactive control mechanisms.
-Presentation is by lectures, conferences and demonstrations.
+Presentation is by lectures, laboratories, and clinical case discussions.